LIONORLIX/Interactive_Web_CNN_Trainer/README.md

 You can also view the demo video on YouTube: https://youtu.be/Jv0xe3rG5Dc

-To run this project locally, clone or download the code of the branch `main`.
+To run this project locally, clone or download the code of the branch **"main"**.
 Before running the code, make sure you have installed [Node and npm](https://nodejs.org/en/download/).
 Then open Terminal and follow the instructions below.

 1. Get into the project directory: